vpletea/nix-flake/README.md

 --mode destroy,format,mount ./disko.nix
 ```
 ### Installation
+- Boot from liveCD and select the LTS kernel ( for better stability and zfs support)
 - Go to the flake root directory
 - Install Nixos on HP Probook:
   ```